 Users can also select a descriptor to delete it.
 Once users confirm the operation the descriptor is erased from the repository.
-Note that for consistency purposes5, every module, simulation, session (and its results) that makes use of this descriptor will also be deleted from the system.
+Note that for consistency purposes, every module or simulation (and its results) that make use of this descriptor will also be deleted from the system.